 How to Serve Baked Brie Bites

 I highly recommend serving them immediately out of the oven.
-They can definitely sit out for a couple hours and will still taste delicious, but the cheese will firm up slightly and maybe not look as beautiful.
+They can definitely sit out for a couple of hours and will still taste delicious, but the cheese will firm up slightly and maybe not look as beautiful.
 This doesn’t stop people from eating them though… they usually eat every last bite!

 I like these served on a plate and found that they do not need any sort of dip or sauce.
-When making them in the mini-muffin this they really are ‘bite-sized’ and you plop an entire brie bite into your mouth!
+When making them in the mini-muffin they really are ‘bite-sized’ and you plop an entire brie bite into your mouth!

 These brie bites with bacon and asparagus are a no-fail appetizer!
 Perfect for any party or occasion and one that people will request again and again!